DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

-Here's the extended camera documentation with the output for extrinsic and intrinsic camera parameters:

 # Camera Plugin Documentation

 The Camera Plugin simulates a basic camera sensor, allowing you to configure the optical and digital properties of the camera within your scene.
-It supports various parameters such as resolution, focal length, exposure, and depth of field, among others.
+It supports various parameters such as resolution, focal length, exposure, depth of field, motion blur, and frustum visualization for debugging purposes.
 Additionally, it outputs the intrinsic and extrinsic camera parameters.

 ## Configuration Parameters